DEVOTIONALS

 The second consideration is, disobedience means doing the things

-He has said we should not do, but it is also means not doing what
+He has said we should not do, but it also includes not doing what

 He commands us to do.
 There are some things God wants us to do,

-He wants us to be good representatives of Him as His children.
-He
+He wants us to be good representatives of Him if we claim to know Him.

 In other words, He expects us to worship with other believers, but some

-have decided to replace worship with other things want to do.
-According
+have chosen to replace worship with other things they prefer to do.
+God’s

 There are times when we will be unable to attend due to an illness,

-work, medical conditions or risks, etc. However, there is a growing
+work obligations, medical conditions or risks, etc. However, there

-number of folks who claim to know Him, yet they seldom obey His
+is a growing number of folks who claim to know Him, and yet they

 ACTION: